Tristan Corbière: Poetry

+Corbière first used the pseudonym Tristan as early as 1865, and at latest in 1867, when he signed a poem, La Balancelle, as Édouard Tristan Corbière.
+The allusion is perhaps to the Tristan of legend.
+If so, Corbière's life and work would gain a bathos lent to it by reference to a hero of tragedy.

 Corbière's only published verse in his lifetime appeared in Les amours jaunes, 1873, a volume that went almost unnoticed until Paul Verlaine included him in his gallery of poètes maudits (accursed poets).
 Thereafter Verlaine's recommendation was enough to establish him as one of the masters acknowledged by the Symbolists, and he was subsequently rediscovered and treated as a predecessor by the surrealists.

 Close-packed, linked to the ocean and his Breton roots, and tinged with disdain for Romantic sentimentalism, his work is also characterised by its idiomatic play and exceptional modernity.
 He was praised by both Ezra Pound and T. S. Eliot (whose work he had a great influence on).

 Eliot used his self-description as "Mélange adultère de tout" as the title for one of his own (French) poems.
 Many subsequent modernist poets have also studied him, and he has often been translated into English.

 His complete poems appear in two volumes with translations by the English poet Christopher Pilling.